isaacimholt/Helpy_Search/README.md

 ## Configuration

-The `config.hlpy` file configures the program's behavior with a simple language.
+The `Helpy Config.txt` file configures the program's behavior with a simple language.
 You can open this file with notepad.

 ### Configuration Overview

 Helpy Search will interpret this file each time you press its activation hotkeys.
-It consists primarily of urls to be opened, optionally with regex matching.
+It consists primarily of urls to be opened, optionally with regex matching and custom hotkeys.

 ### Simplest Example